IvanLin00/01_Shell/README.md

 Bugs:
   + Putting spaces in when using ; will not work (No spaces between commands and semicolons)
    + Example: ls;ps works but ls ; ps doesn't work
+  + Putting spaces in when using > will not work (No spaces between commands and >)
+   + Example: w>wholist works but w > wholist doesn't work
   + Exit sometimes doesn't work when multiple commands are run
   + The file created after redirection has to be removed